Drawing Critiques

 How To Receive Drawing Critiques

-No-one likes to get negative feedback.
-However, any feedback can be converted into useful feedback providing you...
+No-one likes to get negative feedback and that includes us hobby artists.
+However, any feedback can be converted into useful feedback providing you (the artist)...

 Ask questions!